gcccheng/oogway/index.md

 Assisting researchers using the HPC system at the University of Oslo.

-## Education
-`2010-2012`
-University of Oslo: Master in Network and System Administration
 ## Certificate
 <a href="https://www.redhat.com/en/blog/announcing-2024-red-hat-certified-professional-year-gang-cheng"> Red Hat Certified Professional of the Year 2024</a>